 4. Buyer Credibility and Payment Terms

-Before accepting any international export order, research the buyer.
+Before accepting an export order, research the buyer.
 Are they established?
 Are they offering secure payment terms like LC (Letter of Credit) or advance payments?
 Be cautious with high-risk terms.

 5. Profitability and Risk Management